 The Vanishing Sun myth

 An important role of the Fertility God, the horned animal, was to take care of the sun (see the article, Ibex Hunt).
-The Sun Journey, daily and seasonal, got much attention in myths and rockart, especially during its most vulnerable times of Sun disappearance, either at night or winter time or during an eclipse.
-Such event marked for the ancients that chaos and dark forces overtook the land.
-The vanishing Sun phenomenon was a fertile ground for the rise of many customs and rituals, especially during the winter solstice.
+The Sun Journey, daily and seasonal, got much attention in myths and rock art, noting the most vulnerable times of disappearance, either at night and winter time.
+Such event marked that chaos and dark forces overtook the land.
+The vanishing Sun phenomenon arose many customs and rituals, especially during the winter solstice.
 In the ancient world, the fire ritual was common in all cultures, from Asia to northern Europe and Israel, and its purpose was to strengthen the dwindling sun strength.
 Worship was conducted by burning wood or shooting flaming arrows into the sky to boost the dying Sun energy.

-The myth of Santa Claus, relatively modern, is a late derivation of these ancient customs and is probably related to the ancient myth of vanishing sun.
-Same icons of the original myth survived in this cheerful story; it echoes the sun disappearance myth with the attempt to bring it back to earth.
-In this modern version, Santa Claus is returning to earth from the North Pole at Christmas time, ie. with the first-day elongation, or the shortest day of the year.
+The myth of Santa Claus, relatively modern, a late derivation of ancient customs related to the myth of vanishing sun.
+The myth original icons survived in this cheerful story; it echoes the sun disappearance journey.
+In the modern version, Santa Claus returns to earth from the North Pole at Christmas time, the first-day elongation.
 He returns on a wagon harnessed to red nose reindeer.
-The reindeer represents the horned animal and its red nose is a symbol of the Sun that is returning to earth.
-Christmas is celebrated on December 24, three days after the winter solstice when the days begin to lengthen, or a time when the Sun power begins to strengthen.
+The reindeer represents the horned animal and its red nose symbolizes the Sun returning to earth.
+Christmas is celebrated on December 24, three days after the winter solstice when the days begin to lengthen when the Sun power begins to strengthen.

 So myths never die they just change clothes!

 More deciphering, in a new book Rock Art in Israel, available online.